bemurphy/scrivener_errors/README.md

 ```

 ScrivenerErrors will present these error hashes as a string
-or list of errors message for use in failure notices or
+or list of error messages for use in failure notices or
 form errors.

 This also comes with a small plugin for [Cuba](http://cuba.is/)